Child Development Associate: Credential framework

 The credentials involve two main areas: the application, and the observation and testing process.

 Each credential type focuses on six Competency Standards and thirteen Functional Areas.
-With the application, candidates submit documentation of 120 hours of formal Early childhood education training in the appropriate age group, 480 hours of professional experience in the appropriate age group, formal observation by a Council for Professional Recognition certified Professional Development Specialist (PDS), computer-based CDA examination, and a statement of ethical conduct.
-Training can be completed through various methods such as sponsored training programs (Head Start), four year colleges, community colleges, and various resource and referral agencies.
+With the application, candidates submit documentation of 120 hours of formal Early childhood education training in the appropriate age group, 480 hours of professional experience in the appropriate age group, formal observation by a Council for Professional Recognition certified Professional Development Specialist (PDS), CDA examination, and a statement of ethical conduct.
+Training can be completed through various methods such as sponsored training programs (Head Start), four-year colleges, community colleges, and various resource and referral agencies.

 Once the Council for Professional Recognition has reviewed the application, a PDS will conduct a Verification Visit.
-During the Verification Visit, the PDS will conduct the R.O.R. model, which includes an observation and a reflection, and review supporting documentation including proof of infant and toddler/Pediatric first aid certification.
+During the Verification Visit, the PDS will conduct the R.O.R.
+(Review-Observe-Reflect) model, which includes an observation and a reflection, and review supporting documentation, including proof of infant and toddler/Pediatric first aid certification.

 Once all the parts have been completed, the Council reviews the submitted application in conjunction with the results of the CDA Exam and the Professional Development Specialist's feedback and issues a CDA Credential.